-The best part about this pumpkin bread is that you’ll only dirty up 3 things – a small bowl, a larger bowl, and the loaf pan.
+The best part about this pumpkin pound cake is that you’ll only dirty up 3 things – a small bowl, a larger bowl, and the loaf pan.

 In a small bowl combine all of the dry ingredients.
 In a larger bowl combine the sugar and brown sugar, milk, and egg whites.
 Add in the pumpkin.
 Gently mix in the flour mixture.
 Pour into a greased loaf pan and bake at 350ºF for 55-60 minutes.

-With over 150 comments, this is a classic fall recipe that will soon be a favorite in your family!
+With over 150 comments, this Pumpkin Pound Cake is a classic fall recipe that will soon be a favorite in your family!